cseanburns/personal_knowledge_mgmt/src/12-web-sources-part-2.md

 collection on the web,
 and even predates the web by 20 years.
-All ebooks one Project Gutenberg are free, and be read on your computer or ebook reader.
+All ebooks one Project Gutenberg are free, and can be read on your computer or ebook reader.

 ## Conclusion